 Why make a 5e Lite?

 I played D&D a bit in the 90’s.
-My Kids are nearly old enough to play, but in my eagerness to start a game, I simplified the rules a little – which also made it easier to on-board my wife, and reduced the amount of book-keeping I needed to do as a GM.
-I like the 5e system in general, but – as I invent Games as a hobby; I couldn’t help myself but to streamline things a bit, and add a Piecemeal Armour System (the 5e armour mechanic just bugged me a little).
+My Kids are nearly old enough to play, but in my eagerness to start a game, I simplified the rules a little – which also made it easier to on-board my wife, and reduced the amount of bookkeeping I needed to do as a GM.
+I like the 5e system in general, but – couldn’t help myself but to streamline things a bit, and add a Piecemeal Armour System.

 Generally the GM has some extra liberties when determining what checks to roll for, and as 5e Lite is technically compatible with standard 5e rules, the GM can start introducing more advanced rules as needed.

 There are significant changes to a few rules, and other tidbits that I first need to explain to my players, that ties all of these rule changes together.
-But an experienced GM would be able to peruse these changes, and other pages here in this section of the site and piece together the key changes that make this iteration of the game”easier”, but also more complicated in some other areas (for the better 🙂
+But an experienced GM would be able to peruse these changes, and other pages here in this section of the site and quickly see the key changes that make this iteration of the game “easier”, but also more complicated in some other areas (hopefully for the better!)

 List of my 5e Lite Changes